 Your individual posts are grouped together into blog listings.
 You may feature blog posts in order of publish date or sort them by author or blog tag.

-If you're managing multiple blogs in HubSpot, click the blog name dropdown menu to select a different blog dashboard.
-Click the star icon favorite to set the selected blog as your primary blog.
-This will be the default blog dashboard you see when you navigate to your blog tool.
+If you're managing multiple blogs in HubSpot, click the blog name dropdown menu on the left to select a different blog dashboard.
+Click Make default blog to set the selected blog as your primary blog.
+This will be the default blog dashboard you see when you navigate to the blog tool.